NENA911/NG911GISDataModel/README.md

 While preparing these templates, the Working Group developed two sets of scripts (Python and SQL) to help in creation of the template files.
-The scripts were originally intended only to serve as a method to help the Working Group develop the template files.
-However, the Working Group felt that the scripts could also prove useful to the GIS community, so they have been included in this package.
+The scripts were originally intended to serve only as a method to help the Working Group develop the template files.
+However, the Working Group felt that the scripts could also prove useful to the GIS community, so they are included.
 While the scripts may prove useful, the Working Group does urge caution in using these scripts directly as it presents some potential for an entity to diverge from, and become incompatible with, the official NENA template files.